optimisticninja/scripts/README.md

-xbacklight.sh             == Assign to hotkeys if ACPI is broken for your screen dimming. backup-system.sh          == Script I wrote to backup my system, files in backup-lists dir files are rsynced decrypt-backup-drive.sh   == Exactly what it says
+xbacklight.sh             == Assign to hotkeys if ACPI is broken for your screen dimming. backup-system.sh          == Script I wrote to backup my system, files in backup-lists dir files are rsynced decrypt-backup-drive.sh   == Exactly what it says tar-filesystem.sh         == Modified script from ArchWiki to backup my system minus /home unmount-backup-drive.sh   == Excactly what it says
 ```